Ladislas Farago: Aftermath

 Faragó's most controversial book, Aftermath: The Search for Martin Bormann, described his research tracking down a wide range of Nazi war criminals as they fled Germany subsequent to the collapse of the Third Reich, especially to South America.
 Originally an extended series in the London Daily Express and the Chicago Tribune, the book was released to both widespread acclaim and significant skepticism.
 The book was based on both Faragó's own personal investigation and interviews in South America and Argentinian intelligence documents (some of which are provided in the book), the veracity of which was attested to by attorney Joel Weinberg.

 The British historian Stephen Dorril, in his MI6 Inside the Covert World of Her Majesty's Secret Intelligence Service asserts that Faragó was the 'most successful disinformer or dupe' concerning the presence of Nazis in South America.
 The original text is as follows:

 Investigating 'The Nazi Menace in Argentina', author Ronald Newton found that the historic record had been left 'booby-trapped with an extraordinary number of hoaxes, forgeries, unanswered propaganda ploys and assorted dirty tricks'.
 The most successful disinformer or dupe was the American Ladislas Faragó, 'a somewhat Hemingway-esque figure with a strong Hungarian accent and a confidential manner', whose 'good connections with the CIA and secret services of several European countries enabled him to investigate and publish on a non-attributable basis' a series of half correct tales.

 However, French Resistance operative and conservative polemicist Pierre de Villemarest justified some of Faragó's statements.
 Villemarest disagreed on the details of Bormann's survival, but agreed he did survive the escape from Hitler's Bunker.
 Villemarest states that Bormann was not a mere Soviet agent (like Heinrich Müller) but was smart enough to get free (after a few months or years) from the Soviets' 'protection'.

 Faragó's belief that Bormann survived the Second World War was definitively discredited when the latter's body was unearthed in Berlin in 1973, and confirmed to be his by DNA evidence in 1998.
 None of Farago's material and reporting about other expatriate Nazis, including the role of the Vatican in assisting some of them, has ever been significantly challenged.

 Death

 Faragó died of cancer in 1980.
 He lived in New York and Connecticut at the time of his death.
 His papers are maintained in the 20th Century Archive at Boston University.
 He was Jewish.
-His son, John M. Farago, an administrative law judge and a co-author of the humor book Junk Food, was a founding faculty member at, and is an Emeritus Professor of Law at the City University of New York School of Law.
+His son, John M. Farago, an administrative law judge and a co-author of the humor book Junk Food, was one of four founding faculty members, and is an Emeritus Professor of Law, at the City University of New York School of Law.